Shad00Z/machine-learning-compilers/docs/submissions/02_base.rst

 ----------------------------------------

 In this task, we wrote a micro-benchmarking script to measure the throughput and the latency of two instructions:

-- ``ADD`` (shifted register)
+* ``ADD`` (shifted register)

--  ``MUL``.
+*  ``MUL``.

 2.2.1 Throughput
 ^^^^^^^^^^^^^^^^^

 To measure the **throughput** of the instructions, we developed an assembly function for each instruction.
-The idea was to construct a loop where each instruction is independent of the previous one, thereby allowing the processor to execute them in parallel and also to avoid any dependencies between the instructions.
+The idea was to construct a loop, where each instruction is independent of the previous one, thereby allowing the processor to execute them in parallel and also to avoid any dependencies between the instructions.

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/add_instr.s
     :language: asm